EndPointCorp/end-point-blog/2011/03/07/rails-tag-cloud-tutorial-spree.html.md

 end
 ```

 The module appends an after filter to the products#index action.
-The after filter method cleans the search term and creates a record or increments the existing record's count.
+The after filter method cleans the search term and creates a record or increments the existing record’s count.
 If this is added directly into an existing Rails application, this bit of functionality may be added directly into one or more existing controller methods to record the search term.

 ### Step 4: Reporting the Data